Read about our new project, a conversational interface that assists office workers and teams by handling administrative and repetitive tasks.

 You’ve probably heard about IDEO’s brainstorm rules.
 They’ve become a standard to manage group-creativity and allow divergent thinking.
 In practice, I believe a facilitator has to do a lot more.

-Creative ideas never come out of nowhere.
+Aim to inspire Creative ideas never come out of nowhere.
 Creative ideas come from the combination of existing ones, and this is the reason why you need to provide inspiration for the participants.
-Fuel the conceptual reflection with chosen examples from the past, from science-fiction or analogies to nature that enrich their thinking, build empathy and facilitate a conversation.
+Fuel the conceptual reflection with chosen examples from the past, from science-fiction or analogies to nature that enriches their thinking, build empathy, and facilitate a conversation.

 Have the group react to each idea Channel your energy to bring the best out of the group’s opinion.
 Keep asking participants to clarify their idea, “what do you mean by that?” and ask for add-ons, “what new idea does that spur?”.

-Yes, ideation is about generating ideas.
-But creative facilitation also means acting on them afterwards.
-So how to go from ideation to ideaction?
+Don’t forget to follow up on the session: Yes, ideation is about generating ideas.
+But creative facilitation also means acting on them afterward.
+So how to go from ideation to ideation?

-Timing is critical.
+Meet again Timing is critical.
 Trust me, you don’t want to bore people and push them too hard, too long.
-As soon as the creative mojo starts to falter, stop the session and invite everyone to a follow-up session the day after.
+As soon as the creative mojo starts to falter, stop the session, and invite everyone to a follow-up session the day after.

-In my opinion, the role of the facilitator relates somehow to the socratic method of questioning, also known as maieutics, which consists in bringing out the participants’ latent ideas into clear consciousness.
+In my opinion, the role of the facilitator relates somehow to the Socratic method of questioning, also known as maieutics, which consists of bringing out the participants’ latent ideas into clear consciousness.
 What do you think?
 What are your techniques to facilitate creative sessions and help people deliver ideas?
 I would love to hear your thoughts and tips on the topic.